arzudabaniyasti/arzudabaniyasti/README.md

 ### About

-<-- I am a 4th year student at Akdeniz University
+<-- I graduated from Akdeniz University.

 <-- I’m currently learning software architectures, C# and .Net for the backend web development

-<-- I'm developing a mobile application for college academic project
+<-- I'm developed a mobile application for college academic project

-<-- I'm intern backend developer at Atonomik
+<-- I'm software developer at Technology Of Money (T.O.M.)

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">